Skip to content

 Free and accessible ✓ All docs free ✓ Free PDF Paid ($182 AUD) Paid ($) ✓ Free (UpCodes)

-Maturity New (2025).
+Maturity New (2026).
 No adoption.
 Building specification library only.
 Published 2021.
 Voluntary.
 Working toward standardisation and code adoption.
 Mature (1991, revised 2009, 2018).
 Mandatory in all states.
 30+ years of enforcement.
 Established (2003, rev. 2024).
 Model code.
 Adoption varies by jurisdiction.
 Established (2008).
 Mandatory in CA WUI zones.
 Enforced statewide.

 Unique Strengths and Gaps

-FireHard WER
+FireHard

-• CNEL system (unique)
+• CNEL system with horizontal extent (unique)

-• Specification-grade detail
+• Designer-ready detail

 • Hot roof guidance (unique)